sisinflab/warprec/warprec/data/README.md

 ### 🗂️ Writing in a local source

-When starting an experiment, WarpRec will setup a directory for you experiment (unless prompted to not do so).
+When starting an experiment, WarpRec will set up a directory for your experiment by default, unless this behavior is disabled via configuration.
 This is the general structure of an experimentation folder:

 ```plaintext
 experiment_dir/